null

 Squadra ladies Small 16mm

-Important note on strap thickness: The Reverso's case is significantly thicker at the lug end than most round watches — the swivelling mechanism adds height at the case sides.
-JLC uses a quick-release system on current references.
-Standard flat spring bar straps fit correctly.
-However, very thin or very padded straps may create a visual gap or protrusion at the lug transition.
+Important note on strap thickness: The Reverso's swivelling mechanism adds height at the case sides.
+Very thin or very padded straps may create a visual gap or protrusion at the lug transition.
 CNS flat and lightly padded leather constructions suit the Reverso's proportions correctly.

 The Reverso's Character — Why Only Leather and Perlon